NocturnSilver/MinTTY-Theme-Converter/README.md

     - Allow RGB values to be used in the file instead of Hex converted to RGB
     - Check the output file if it follows the standard that is accepted
     - accept key-value pairs in the file
+    - generate different color harmonies based on one input color